Planning to Go Abroad

 - Exchange programs.
 On these programs students pay KSU tuition & fees to KSU and go abroad for a semester, summer, or year.

 - Faculty-led Programs.
-For these programs students enroll in a KSU course and travel with a KSU professor and a group of KSU students.
-The programs’ timing and length vary greatly depending on the program, but are most often held during the summer sessions.
+For these programs, students enroll in a KSU course and travel with a KSU professor and a group of KSU students.
+The programs’ timing and length vary greatly depending on the program, but are most often held during semester breaks (Winter Break and Spring Break) and the summer sessions.
+Because the faculty-led programs that are offered each year vary, please note that some of the programs listed on our program search page may not be offered this year, but could be offered again in the future.

-- Direct enroll program.
+- Direct-enroll programs.
 On these programs students pay the host university or program's fees directly to the host university for a semester, year, or summer.

-- Experiential learning type program.
+- Experiential learning program.
 These programs include volunteering, internship, and service learning programs.

 2. Meet with your Academic Advisor